Coronavirus Service Information

 How can you help us keep things safe?

-• Please monitor your own health and the health of others in your household.
-If you or someone you live with is experiencing coronavirus symptoms including a new continuous cough and/or a high temperature, please follow government guidance and stay at home.
+- Please monitor your own health and the health of others in your (extended) household.
+If you or someone you live with is experiencing coronavirus symptoms including a new continuous cough, a high temperature or anosmia (a loss of sense of smell or taste), please follow Government guidance and stay at home.

 We will continually monitor this service and make further adjustments as and when required.
 We will also work to ensure that where best practice is identified, this is implemented within our service.

 Regular updates on our services will be provided on our dedicated Coronavirus webpage and through our social media channels.